Shivangi04671/Splitcart/README.md

 SplitCart — Collaborative Shopping Cart
 SplitCart is a collaborative e-commerce-like platform that allows users to create or join shared shopping carts with friends and family.

+Using this user can create a cart or join a cart using join code gievn by user and at the time of billing the cart shows name of user by which item is added to split the expense in cart.

 It offers an intuitive interface, animations, and a responsive design.

  Firstly,run command on your vs code terminal : npm create vite@latest frontend and then Create a react folder using javascript.